dbca-wa/wastd/docs/specification.rst

 Scope
 -----
-Current scope of WAStD: Strandings of sea turtles.
+Current scope of WAStD: Strandings of sea turtles and dugongs.
 Data entry is restricted to trained and trusted admins through "backstage" admin forms.
 WAStD will interact, and eventually integrate with BioSys.